rejdeboer/game-engine/README.md

 ## Core Technical Features & Learning Goals

-This engine is intentionally lean, focusing on a robust implementation of core systems rather than a wide array of high-level features.

 *   **Language:** Modern **C++20**, utilizing features like modules, concepts, and ranges where appropriate.
 *   **Graphics API: A Deep Dive into Vulkan**
     The engine features a low-level rendering backend built directly on **Vulkan** to gain a mastery of modern, explicit graphics APIs.
 The implementation includes: